bzminer/bzminer/README.md

-  -r TEXT                     Default Rig (worker/username) name. eg. 'Rig' --r2 TEXT                   Default Pool username for second algo (dual mine) --r3 TEXT                   Default Pool username for third algo (tri mine, also zil + dual) --pool_password TEXT        Default Pool password --pool_password2 TEXT       Default Pool password for second algo (dual mine) --pool_password3 TEXT       Default Pool password for second algo (dual mine) --nvidia INT                Only mine with Nvidia devices (0 = false, 1 = true) --amd INT                   Only mine with AMD devices (0 = false, 1 = true) --disable_opencl            Disable OpenCL.
+  -r TEXT                     Default Rig (worker/username) name. eg. 'Rig' --r2 TEXT                   Default Pool username for second algo (dual mine) --r3 TEXT                   Default Pool username for third algo (tri mine, also zil + dual) --temp_stop INT             Temperature to pause mining on a device (should be higher than temp_start) --temp_start INT            Temperature to start mining on a device again (should be lower than temp_stop) --pool_password TEXT        Default Pool password --pool_password2 TEXT       Default Pool password for second algo (dual mine) --pool_password3 TEXT       Default Pool password for second algo (dual mine) --nvidia INT                Only mine with Nvidia devices (0 = false, 1 = true) --amd INT                   Only mine with AMD devices (0 = false, 1 = true) --disable_opencl            Disable OpenCL.
 Useful for BzMiner crashing during startup due to AMD drivers.
-  -w TEXT ...
+  --nvidia_opencl             Enable Nvidia opencl device enumeration -w TEXT ...
 Wallet Address.
 If algorithm requires more than one address, list them same as -p --w2 TEXT ...
 Wallet Address for second algo (dual mine).
 If algorithm requires more than one address, list them same as -p
   --w3 TEXT ...
 Wallet Address for third algo (tri mine, also zil + dual).
 If algorithm requires more than one address, list them same as -p